jfey/SmallThings/boards/jetson-nano.md

 ```

-Boot Phase
+**Boot Phase**

-Although /etc/rc.local (a during boot script) no longer exists in Ubuntu
+While the file */etc/rc.local* has gone with Ubuntu 18.04 it is still
-18.04+ If you do create the rc.local file, it will honor it and run as
+possible to add this file manually.
+If present the contents will be read
-the last script during boot.
+and used as the last step of the system boot phase.

 ```
 $ cat /etc/rc.local